Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Introduction

-The contributions of this study can be summarized as follows: \begin{itemize} \item This study provides a comprehensive review of post-training for VLA models from a perspective of human motor learning.
-To the best of our knowledge, it is the first systematic summary of VLA model post-training methods. \item A taxonomy and corresponding techniques for post-training VLA methods have been organized around environment, embodiment, and tasks.
-This taxonomy parallels principles of human motor learning. \item This review presents current insights on post-training VLA models, delineating key challenges and future research directions in the application of VLA models. \end{itemize}
+The contributions can be summarized as follows: \begin{itemize} \item This study provides a comprehensive review of the VLA model post-training, examining it through the lens of human motor learning. \item Paralleled with Newell's constraints-led theory of human skill learning~\cite{newell1986constraints}, a taxonomy of post-training VLA methods is organized around environments, embodiments, and tasks. \item This review presents current insights on post-training VLA models, delineating key challenges and future research directions in the application of VLA models. \end{itemize}

 The remainder of this paper is organized as follows.
 Section II reviews background on VLA models and human motor learning.
-Section III introduces the proposed taxonomy and related studies.
-Section IV examines the challenges and trends of current post-training approaches.
-Section VI draws the conclusion of this study.
+Section III details the methodology used in this review.
+Section IV introduces the proposed taxonomy and related studies.
+Section V presents comparative evaluations of post-training methods on standard benchmarks.
+Section VI analyzes key challenges and relates human strategies for addressing them.
+Section VII concludes this review.